 Communications

 Effective communication requires a combination of open Meetings, frequent Newsletters, an updated Website, Board Correspondence and Direct Owner Contact.
+Condominium owners have the obligation to support the Association and elected officials and provide their input and opinions towards the betterment of the community.

 Corresponding with Owners